SUSE-Cloud/socok8s/doc/source/deploy-guide/prepare-localhost.rst

   * python-netaddr

-Make sure to install the variant of the packages that matches the Python release that ansible is using. (e.g. on Tumbleweed, Ansible is using Python 3, so install the "python3-" variant of the packages)
+Make sure to install the variant of the packages that matches the Python release that ansible is using. (e.g. on openSUSE Tumbleweed, Ansible is using Python 3, so install the "python3-" variant of the packages)

 If those optional software aren't installed, they will be installed in a venv in `~/suse-socok8s-deploy/.ansiblevenv`.